Industry Expert on Legitimacy of Online Casinos

 What casinos are legit?
 I’m going to talk primarily about online casinos instead of brick and mortars.
-Technically, we can assume most land associated casinos are legit (some have opened online in NV, NJ and DE) and heavily audited, but if you wanted to open an online casino and steal people’s money, you easily could, right now.
+Technically, we can assume most land associated casinos are legit (some have opened online in NV, NJ, DE, and PA) and heavily audited, but if you wanted to open an online casino and steal people’s money, you easily could, right now.
 So here we go on how to avoid that.

 My Quick Background of Credibility